Lidl store front

 The new store on the Isle of Sheppey has been seeking planning approval since 2022, but has been held up by a string of objections.

-In 2024, both threatened the council with legal action if it did not quash the permission it had already granted, Lidl said.
+In 2024, both lodged objections and Aldi subsequently threatened the council with legal action requesting it quash the planning permission it had granted, Lidl said.

-With the application now due to be heard for the third time this evening, Lidl says it was made aware late yesterday afternoon that Tesco had again lodged an objection at the last minute.
+With the application due to be heard for the third time this evening, Lidl said it had been made aware late yesterday afternoon that Tesco had again lodged an objection at the last minute.

 The latest objection, dated 3 March and received by the council on 5 March, argues some of the data within the planning application is outdated – despite delays to the process having largely been caused by Tesco and Aldi’s previous challenges, according to Lidl.